my-learning-archive/vagrant-hadoop-cluster/README.md

 # Vagrant Hadoop Cluster

-This is a little personal project that attempts to create a working virtual Hadoop cluster with Hadoop + Hive + Spark, using Vagrant.
+This is a little personal project that attempts to create a working virtual Hadoop cluster with Hadoop 3.3.1 + Hive 3.1.2 + Spark 3.2.1, using Vagrant.

 This project is to be extended with the deployment of Zookeeper + Kafka as well.

 ---
 ## Requirements